CRAGE-CRISPR combo helps further demystify biosynthetic gene clusters.

 Unlocking the power of secondary metabolites can be complicated because the BGCs that produce them cannot be activated in lab environments.
 CRAGE made some headway in overcoming this obstacle when it hit the scene in 2019.
 Now, that power is poised to grow exponentially by combining it with CRISPR.

 By employing CRAGE, researchers are no longer limited to using model host microbes; theoretically, any microbe can serve as the factory for producing chemical compounds of interest.
-Using CRAGE to domesticate target microbes, JGI users can then employ CRISPR in a variety of microbial hosts.
+Using CRAGE to domesticate target microbes, users of the U.S. Department of Energy (DOE) Joint Genome Institute (JGI), a DOE Office of Science User Facility located at Lawrence Berkeley National Laboratory (Berkeley Lab) can then employ CRISPR in a variety of microbial hosts.

 Photorhabdus luminescens proves fatal to insects.
 It is carried by an infectious nematode and releases toxins into the insect’s bloodstream that quickly kill the host.
 Understanding exactly how P. luminescens and its secondary metabolites work could yield new tools for pest control.

 Secondary metabolites are highly regulated in bacteria, making it difficult to identify which pathway corresponds to which metabolite.
 Finding a vehicle by which to introduce CRISPR into the microbe is key, because it allows researchers to delete or activate certain genes and assess how these edits affect functionality.

 CRAGE allows for the transplanting of these BGCs from one organism into an alternate host via a landing pad that consists of a cre recombinase gene and mutually exclusive lox sites.
 Ultimately, this process enables researchers to identify strains able to produce secondary metabolites within a lab environment, shining a light into this “biological dark matter.”